kaygee500/gke-setup/README.md

 #### 2. Mannual Steps
 The manual steps invole the sequence of `commands` in ./manual/gkesetup.md using either [Cloud Shell](https://cloud.google.com/shell) or [Cloud SDK](https://cloud.google.com/sdk).

+#### 3. Scripting
+This attempts at automating step2 above using scripting.
+The sripts are suited for Cloud Shell or Cloud SDK on Linux as they both support bash.
+If you are using Windows ensure you Linux Bash enabled.

+#### 4. Terraform
+This takes the sripting furhter through full automation with Terraform.
+HashCorp Terraform is an open-source infrastructure as code tool that enables you to safely and predictably provision and manage infrastructure in any cloud.
+After you have [setup terraform](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform), you can use or adapt the code in ./terraform folder.

 ## Conclusion
 It is easy to set uo a GKE cluster.
 In the real world many configurations from a security, scalability, and networking need to be considered.
 For more details refer to [GKE Security Concepts](https://cloud.google.com/kubernetes-engine/docs/concepts/security-overview).